lrr-capital/lrr-capital/about.md

 <img src="/images/wasim-1.jpg" alt="Wasim" width="150"/>

 Wasim is a sophomore at Northwestern University studying mathematics and economics with a minor in data science.
 He is originally from Chicago, IL.
-In addition to the investment research duties shared by all members, Wasim is responsible for maintaining and managing LRR's website.
+In addition to the investment research duties shared by all members, Wasim is responsible for measuring the fund's performance and managing LRR's website.

 You can find him on <a href="https://www.linkedin.com/in/wasim-rahaman/">LinkedIn</a> or contact him at <a href="mailto: wrahaman@lrrcapital.com">wrahaman@lrrcapital.com</a>.